 Mr. Browne is a private investor and independent consultant with experience in Latin America, Europe and the United States.
 He is a Director of the Institute for Humane Studies at George Mason University, a member of the Mont Pelerin Society, and the recent past President of the Orinoco Foundation.
 He received a degree in Economics from the Wharton School of the University of Pennsylvania.

-Mr. Grossman is the Chairman of the Board for Atlas.
+Mr. Grossman is the Chairman of the Board for Atlas Network.
 He spent his working career as the founder and owner of various private businesses.
 He was formerly the Chairman of the Foundation for Economic Education, Irvington, NY.
-He graduated from Miami University in Oxford Ohio with a Degree in Economics, and from Columbia University in New York, NY with an MBA in Finance.
+He graduated from Miami University in Oxford, OH, with a degree in Economics, and from Columbia University in New York, NY with an MBA in finance.
 Mr. Grossman resides in Washington, D.C.

 Mr. Pearson worked for nearly three decades for the Koch family as manager of various Koch Foundations and for Koch Industries in various corporate positions including Director of Public Affairs.
 He is involved in real estate development and investment as a principal in Industrial Development Investors, LLC.
 Mr. Pearson has served as an officer or director of various non-profit organizations, including the Institute for Humane Studies, the Cato Institute, and the Kansas Policy Institute.